ansys/pydpf-composites/doc/source/api/layup_info.rst

     LayupProperty

-Material Properties
+Material properties
 '''''''''''''''''''
-A note on material ids: In the pydpf-composites module, materials are reference by their ``dpf_material_id``.
+A note on material ids: in the PyDPF Composites module, materials are reference by their ``dpf_material_id``.
 The ``dpf_material_id`` is generated based on the materials present in the result file.
 The ``dpf_material_id`` can be different from the material id used in the solver.